KDUL-LP

 KDUL-LP (channel 12) was a low-power television station in Duluth, Minnesota, United States, which operated from October 2000 to August 2001.
-The station was owned by Duluth Broadcasting Partners and managed by ESI Broadcasting.
+The station was owned by Duluth TV Partners and managed by ESI Broadcasting.
 KDUL-LP's office and master control were located in Fitger's Brewery Complex, a popular shopping and entertainment venue.
 Its transmitter was located on Duluth's Observation Hill.

 History

 KDUL-LP was originally K60EZ (channel 60), which carried a scrambled version of Nickelodeon as part of an eight-channel subscription TV service which operated between 1993 and 1998.